Sonbong Sports Club

-Sŏnbong Sports Club is a North Korean football club from Rasŏn, affiliated with the Worker-Peasant Red Guards.
+Sŏnbong Sports Club is a North Korean professional football club from Rasŏn, affiliated with the Worker-Peasant Red Guards.
 They play in the DPR Korea Premier Football League.

 Their home ground is Rajin Stadium.
-Sonbong is a region in Rason called Sonbong County.
+Sonbong is a region in Rason called Sonbong-guyok.

 The Sŏnbong women's football team plays in the DPR Korea Women's League, since earning promotion from Division 2 at the end of 2014.